 *p<0.05, ***p<0.001

-The pre-post odds ratio in connection with the student's "HOCS level for problem solving" (OR=0.71) was significant at the 0.05 significance level.
-The meaning of the result is that the ratio for being on higher scales than being at the lower of the student's HOCS level in the post is 10.71 that is 1.41 than the same ratio in the pre.
-It can be concluding that the chance of obtaining results on higher level (HOCS vs. LOCS and/or LOCS-HOCS, HOCS and/or LOCS-HOCS vs. LOCS) is higher in the post than in the pre.
-Table 6 presents the changes in the proportions of each level in the transition from pre -to- post.
+The pre-post odds ratio relating to the students’ "HOCS level for problem solving" (OR=0.71) was significant at the 0.05 significance level.
+The result indicates that the ratio for being on higher scales than being at the lower of the student's HOCS level in the post is 10.71 that is 1.41 than the same ratio in the pre.
+It can be concluded that the chance of obtaining results at the higher level (HOCS vs. LOCS and/or LOCS-HOCS, HOCS and/or LOCS-HOCS vs. LOCS) is greater in the post stage than in the pre stage.
+Table 6 presents the changes in the proportions of each level in the transition from the pre to post stages.

-Table 6 Proportion estimates () for each of the 3 student levels in pre-post
+Table 6.
+Proportion estimates () for each of the three student levels in the pre-post stages